michelmorais/wrap-maker-lua/README.md

 ## Motivation

-The idea behind is to facilitate some work that I have on my own engine and I thought it would be nice to share the work :)
+The idea behind this is to facilitate some work that I have on my own engine and I thought it would be nice to share the work :)

+There are a lot of useful libraries in C/C++ that has not a wrapper to **LUA** or if has, is not a pure.
+That is my main motivation.
+To easily use modules in **LUA** to be able to integrate to my project but in a isolated way (Not a really dependency).

 As just explained, I use this to prototype some module in my engine, however, it generates a module compatible with [LUA 5.2.2](https://www.lua.org/manual/5.2/) which can also be used as pure module in **LUA**.